 It is sound practice to store useful functions in modules.
 A module is simply a file where the functions reside; the name of the module is the name of the file.
 A module can be loaded into a program by the statement

 '''

 from module_name import

 '''

 Python comes with a large number of modules containing functions and methods for various tasks.
-Two of the modules are described briefly in the next section.
-Additional modules, including graphics packages, are available for downloading on the Web.
+Some of the modules are described briefly in the following section.